 - Academics/NGOs: Karel De Schamphelaere, President of SETAC and Associate professor in ecotoxicology and risk assessment in Ghent University

 - Manufacturers: Nicholas Ball, Toxicology Consultant, TERC, Dow Chemical

 13:30–13:45 Concluding remarks of the second day and closing.

 14.30-16.30 Offsite visit to Viikinmäki wastewater treatment plant

 There might be changes to the programme.

-After HCF you can take part in offsite visits to Viikinmäki wastewater treatment plant and on Saturday to Fortum The Circular Economy Village in Riihimäki and City of Hämeenlinna.
+On Saturday after HCF you can take part in offsite visit to Fortum The Circular Economy Village in Riihimäki and City of Hämeenlinna.

 If you would like to extend your stay note that SETAC Europe annual Meeting is organized back to back with the HCF.
 SETAC Europe has scheduled the topics of most interest for HCF attendants on Monday.